LucieMrc/Processing_Android_OSC/README.md

 ![Screenshot of the Contribution Manager window](./images/screen2.png)

-In the Contribution Manager Window, select `Andrdoid Mode` and install it.
+In the Contribution Manager Window, select `Android Mode` and install it.

 ### Setting up your phone